cdipserv -r -store 00-A0-E7-XX-XX-XX

 A number of utility programs, described briefly below, are provided with the driver.
-Complete information about any Central Data program can be obtained using the man command followed by the program name (e.g., man cdstty).
+Complete information about the utilities listed can be obtained using the man command followed by the program name (e.g., man cdstty).
 Note that not all utilities listed here are provided with every driver.

 cdipserv is a utility which allows you to erase an IP address, store an IP address and upgrade firmware.

 cdelsreset is a utility which remotely resets an EtherLite unit.

 cdflush is a utility which will flush out stuck lines.

 cdmknods is a utility which simplifies the generation of device nodes for products.
 Its man page provides details on port-naming conventions for your platform.